Deacon Tony reflects: Fourth Sunday of Lent

 • Father Jean-Patrice that he makes a full recovery.

-Deacon Tony reflects: Twenty-Sixth Sunday in Ordinary Time
+Deacon Tony reflects: First Sunday of Lent

 Further Reading